 As they walked into the TESFA Center, they greeted us with warm smiles and hugs.
 The change in these women from when they first joined the program was astonishing.
 Their confidence can be seen by the way they look you in the eye when you greet them, and they more freely smile and giggle.
 They have gone from the discards of the community to pillars in their community.
 They are women to look up to and what others in the program strive to be like.

 As we sat down with them to begin our training, it was clear that what they knew was so far beyond what we had trained the previous, newer groups of women in.
 These women wrote their numbers with ease.
 They could quickly do math in their heads and would race each other to be able to give the answer first.
 The growth they have experienced, being just a handful of years ahead in the program from the other groups, was inspiring.
 We quickly flew through the training we had prepared and they were eager to learn more.
 At the end of our time together, we asked if any of the women keep a register of what they buy and sell.
-Two women raised their hand and said they did!
+Two women raised their hands and said they did!
 So, we brought them up and they taught to the rest of the group.
 Watching these women learn from each other and support one another was beautiful and such an encouragement that Petros Network Women — TESFA Project is changing lives through providing hope, building female leaders, and equipping women to train other women.
 These women are the epitome of beauty from ashes.

 About Petros Network Women — TESFA Project—Women’s Empowerment Program

-We believe creating Redemptive Lift for women in underserved areas is a key solution for alleviating extreme poverty.
-Petros Network Women — TESFA Project, a women’s empowerment program, provides beauty, freedom and confidence for women who would not have otherwise survived.
+We believe creating a Redemptive Lift for women in underserved areas is a key solution for alleviating extreme poverty.
+Petros Network Women — TESFA Project, a women’s empowerment program, provides beauty, freedom, and confidence for women who would not have otherwise survived.
 We EMPOWER, STRENGTHEN, and help at-risk women RECOVER DIGNITY by equipping them with micro-grants and the skills needed to run a small business in their community.
 This empowers at-risk women to provide for their families, be a voice in their community, and inspire other women.

 — Rachelle Polits | Petros Network | Donor & Program Specialist